oceanprotocol/docs/content/concepts/roles.md

 ---
 title: Data NFTs and datatoken roles
-description: Access to the data NFT and datatoken smart contract functions is controlled by the permssions stored on chain in the contracts.
+description: The permssions stored on chain in the contracts control the access to the data NFT (ERC721) and datatoken (ERC20) smart contract functions.
 ---

+The permissions are stored in the data NFT (ERC721) smart contract.
+The data NFT (ERC721) and datatoken (ERC20) smart contracts both use this information to restrict access to the smart contract functions.
+The tables below list restricted actions that are accessible only to the allowed users.

-## Roles in data NFT smart contract
+## Roles in data NFT (ERC721) smart contract

 | Action &darr; / Role &rarr;       | NFT Owner          | Manager            | ERC20 Deployer     | Store Updater      | Metadata Updater   |
 |-----------------------------------|--------------------|--------------------|--------------------|--------------------|--------------------|